gijswijs/phd_thesis_markdown/source/10_research_methodology.md

 ## Payment correlation

+The second set of testing scenarios to be run on the test cluster will consider payment correlation.
 We will first confirm payment correlation in our test cluster, using the hash for the secret preimage, which remains the same throughout the entire payment route.
 By using two collaborating nodes on a payment path, they both can monitor the HTLC's for the same hash.
 In doing so it's possible to connect the sender with the receiver in situations where the collaborating nodes are the entry relay and exiting relay of a route.
 This passive payment correlation is similar to passive traffic-analysis used for end-to-end correlation in Tor networks.
 We will also assess the feasibility of using other parameters for payment correlation like expiry and payment amounts.

 Subsequently we will try to use active payment correlation.
 By delaying Sphinx packets at the entry relay and by measuring the delay at the exit relay, it's possible to link entry and exit.

 Both passive and active payment correlation will both be evaluated in our test cluster and in Lightning Network running on Bitcoin Mainnet to assess whether our attacks are robust against the noise added by a full scale production network.

-## Countermeasures
+## Mitigations

 The improved BDA and the Payment correlation attack are attacks on value privacy and relationship anonymity.
 Based on our analysis of these attacks we will suggest and develop countermeasures.
 When possible we will include the countermeasures in our analysis to measure the effect.
 Countermeasures can take the form of suggesting improvements that make it impossible to leak information, or, when the protocol requires us to leak information to a certain extent, add noise to the information in a way that insures differential privacy.